canonical/vanilla-framework/templates/docs/migration-guide-to-v3.md

 | `p-label--updated`     | `p-label--information`                        |
 | `p-label--validated`   | `p-label--information` or `p-label--positive` |

 The individual mixins for label variants have been removed.
-All necessary styles are included in main `vf-p-label` mixin, If you use any of the following individual mixins you can remove them from your code: `vf-p-label-new`, `vf-p-label-updated`, `vf-p-label-deprecated`, `vf-p-label-in-progress` and `vf-p-label-validated`.
+All necessary styles are included in main `vf-p-label` mixin.
+If you use any of the following individual mixins you can remove them from your code: `vf-p-label-new`, `vf-p-label-updated`, `vf-p-label-deprecated`, `vf-p-label-in-progress` and `vf-p-label-validated`.

 Refer to [the label component documentation](/docs/patterns/labels) page for more details and code examples.